L-X-T/r-software-basic/labs/04b_RxJS-Bascis.md

 You can follow these steps:

-1. Start by creating your new `AirportComponent` in your project's root.
+1. Start by creating your new `AirportsComponent` in your project's root.

    **Hint**: To generate the files needed, run the following command (or it's shorthand) in your project's root:

    ```
-   ng generate component airport
+   ng generate component airports
    ```

    ```
-   ng g c airport
+   ng g c airports
    ```

 2. Implement these files in the same way as the files for the `FlightSearchComponent` so that they will later list all the airports.